Bourke Street

 • Celebrating the site’s heritage through adaptive reuse and design responses that keep its history visible and valued.

-• The project team has consulted with GMCR heritage consultant during early development studies to understand key elements on the site.
-This is guiding the design process and will be formally documented in a Heritage Impact Assessment submitted with the development application.
+• The project team has consulted with Goulburn Mulwaree Council’s heritage advisors during early development studies to understand heritage values on the site.
+The resulting insights are guiding the design process and will be formally documented in a Heritage Impact Assessment submitted with the development application.

 A key focus is to preserve and reuse selected elements from the original hospital within the new development as a lasting acknowledgment of the site’s long history of community service.
-With input from the heritage consultant and community feedback, these may include features such as the Foundation Stone, original stained-glass windows and doors, or the reuse of bricks and materials in new buildings and landscaping where possible.
+With input from Council’s heritage advisors and community feedback, these may include features such as the foundation stone, original stained-glass windows and doors.
+During the consultation process, the community has identified several other important artefacts, such as a time capsule and commemorative plaques, which will be preserved and included on the updated site.

 Interpretive signage and storytelling opportunities in publicly accessible areas are also being explored to share the site’s heritage and ensure its community significance continues to be recognised and celebrated.